 An applicant for a family-based green card will need a financial sponsor in the United States before immigrating.
 Although some new green card holders may be able to find employment immediately and support themselves, the financial sponsor is necessary in case things don’t go as planned.

-In fact, every person who immigrates based on a relative petition must have a financial sponsor.
-So whoever files Form I-130, Petition for Alien Relative, on behalf of a family member (or Form I-129F on behalf of a fiancé) must also agree to be the financial sponsor and file an affidavit of support when the time comes for the person to actually immigrate to the United States.
+Every person who immigrates based on a family-based visa petition must have a financial sponsor.
+Whoever files Form I-130, Petition for Alien Relative, on behalf of a family member (or Form I-129F on behalf of a fiancé) must also agree to be the financial sponsor and file Form I-864, Affidavit of Support, when the time comes for the person to actually immigrate to the United States.

 Economic Grounds of Inadmissibility